Jim Reeves: Personal life

 Jim Reeves married Mary White on September 3, 1947.
-They never had any children, as Jim Reeves was believed to be sterile, due to complications from a mumps infection.
+They never had any children, as Jim Reeves was believed to be sterile, (though not 100% proven) due to complications from a mumps infection.

 Death

 On July 31, 1964, Reeves and his business partner and manager Dean Manuel (also the pianist of Reeves's backing group, the Blue Boys) left Batesville, Arkansas, en route to Nashville in a single-engine Beechcraft Debonair aircraft, N8972M, with Reeves at the controls.
 The two had secured a deal on some real estate.

-While flying over Brentwood, Tennessee, they encountered a violent thunderstorm.
-A subsequent investigation showed that the small airplane had become caught in the storm, and Reeves suffered spatial disorientation.
+While flying over Brentwood, Tennessee, they approached a violent thunderstorm.
+A subsequent investigation showed that once the small airplane became caught in the storm Reeves suffered spatial disorientation.
 The singer's widow, Mary Reeves (1929–1999), probably unwittingly started the rumor that he was flying the airplane upside down and assumed he was increasing altitude to clear the storm.
 However, according to Larry Jordan, author of the 2011 biography, Jim Reeves: His Untold Story, this scenario is rebutted by eyewitnesses known to crash investigators, who saw the plane overhead immediately before the mishap and confirmed that Reeves was not upside down.

 Reeves' friend, musician Marty Robbins, recalled hearing the wreck happen and alerting authorities to which direction he heard the impact.
 Jordan writes extensively about forensic evidence (including from the long-elusive tower tape and accident report), which suggests that instead of making a right turn to avoid the storm (as he had been advised by the approach controller to do), Reeves turned left in an attempt to follow Franklin Road to the airport.
 In so doing, he flew further into the rain.
 While preoccupied with trying to re-establish his ground references, Reeves let his airspeed get too low and stalled the aircraft.
 Relying on his instincts more than his training, evidence suggests he applied full power and pulled back on the yoke before leveling his wings—a fatal, but not uncommon, mistake that induced a stall/spin from which he was too low to recover.
 Jordan writes that according to the tower tape, Reeves ran into the heavy rain at 4:51 pm and crashed only a minute later.